gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 You should be logged in to your own EC2 Instance.

 ## Visual Interpretation ##
 To really show the power of infrastructure 2.0 later on, we'll be starting very simply and traditionally by creating a simple apache webserver that's hosting our MemeGen application with MongoDB as our local database on one single instance.
+You might call it a LAMP stack, but with MongoDB instead of MySQL.

 ![](../Images/Lab2.png?raw=true)